OaklandPeters/py-arithmetic-units/to-do.md

 # Mathematical correctness
 * Make the Domain of Tree correct - via (,) | (A,) | (B, A, A)
     - I'm not sure how to provide type for empty tuple ~ Domain for Empty

-# Abstract Tree
-* Add repr and str functions
-* Add equality comparisons for Empty, Leaf, Node
-    - Add unittests
-* Split abstract functions up onto component classes:
+* AFTER UnitTree unittests - try Splitting abstract functions up onto child classes
     - map
     - fold
     - traverse
     - join
-* Make abstract on Foldable and Functor
-* Split fold function onto the component classes

 # Simplification
 * Copy usable portions of py_units/simplfy.py --> unit_tree/simplify.py